The logo for Lawn.com.au

 While mint can be grown outdoors year-round in many parts of the world, winter is the ideal time to grow mint in Australia.

-• Harvest regularly to encourage your mint plant to produce more leaves.
+Harvesting regularly encourages your mint plant to produce more leaves.

 While the days are shorter and the temperatures are cooler, there are still plenty of opportunities to get your flower garden growing in the Australian winter.